centrahq/api-documentation/pages/05.api-references/01.api-intro/01.api-functions/docs.md

   category: docs
 ---

 Centra has a few different APIs used for different purposes.
 This documentation explains the functions and use cases that are covered by all the different APIs used to connect to Centra.

-## Choosing the right API for your integration

-Here are some examples which you can consider when planning your integration with Centra.
+Below are some examples which you can consider when planning your integration with Centra.
 If none of those covers your use case, let us know and we will advise!

 ### [REST] DTC webshop API (Checkout API)